dswan2/AzureDeploy/README.md

     Powershell core installed
     Powershell plugin AzureRM installed

-This ARM template mark-rg.json can be deployed natively within zure, or via powershell as follows.
+This ARM template daniel-rg.json can be deployed natively within Azure, or via powershell as follows.